 - Serious injuries like broken bones or excessive bruising

 - Recurring ulcers, bedsores, or physical symptoms of emotional distress

 To learn more, make sure to check out our Nursing Home Abuse FAQ.

 Medical Malpractice Claims

-For instance, if a nursing home administrator is alleged to have failed to exercise care with respect to maintaining the nursing home facility, that issue will likely not require expert testimony, whereas a nurse's treatment of a patient's condition might.
-However, the answer may vary from jurisdiction to jurisdiction.
-In jurisdictions where the administrator is considered a health care provide for purposes of medical malpractice law, the injury victim may have to satisfy the additional procedural requirements of your state's malpractice statute.
+The distinction between negligence and malpractice is important.
+For instance, suppose a nursing home administrator failed to exercise care with respect to maintaining the nursing home facility.
+That issue will likely not require expert testimony.
+On the other hand, a nurse's treatment of a patient's condition might necessitate experts.
+However, the answer may vary from jurisdiction to jurisdiction (state law).
+In jurisdictions where the administrator is considered a health care provider for purposes of medical malpractice law, the injury victim may have to satisfy additional procedural requirements.

 Proving Duty and Breach of Duty

 A plaintiff suing a nursing home for medical malpractice may need to offer expert medical testimony.
 Experts will review medical records and medical bills relating to injuries.
 They will opine on proper practice, treatment, or procedure in a given situation.
 Even if the improper treatment seems obvious, there may be a statutory requirement for expert medical testimony to establish the standard of care.